Welcome to today's edition of the Rush 24-7 podcast.

 Well, yeah, there are conflicting stories.

-One says people are feeling pretty good, this one says no.
+One says people are feeling pretty good.

-Uh consumers less cheery as holidays near.
+Consumers less cheery as holidays near.

-Consumer confidence dipped in December, suggesting Americans are feeling less cheery, and not downright gloomy as they hit the malls during the holiday season.
+Consumer confidence dipped in December, suggesting Americans are feeling less cheery and not downright gloomy as they hit the malls during the holiday season.

-The RBC Cash Index, based on the results of the international polling firm Ipsos, showed that confidence came in at 86.9 down from 92.4 in November, the lowest reading since October.
+The RBC cash index, based on the results of the international polling firm Ipsos, showed that confidence came in at 86.9, down from 92.4 in November, the lowest reading since October.

 Makes sense to me.